jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 **RR: Congratulations on recently celebrating the release of your [100th podcast](https://soundcloud.com/let-the-people-dance)!
 Can you tell us what you look for when choosing artists for the series and what your favourite mixes have been?**

 **Rachel:** You cannot compare music to pick favourites.
-Each genre has its own unique sound... it's not about comparing music... it's about giving people the chance to show their talent... it's about making people smile.
+Each genre has its own unique sound... it's about giving people the chance to show their talent and making people smile.

 **Kristen:** It’s been really fun to put music out each week and Rachel and I have spent a lot of our lives on dance floors and behind DJ booths in Australia, USA and Europe so you could say we know a few too many DJs.
 That's probably why it took us so long to get behind the decks ourselves because there was never a shortage of DJs around to play us music to dance to.